The Southern Beekeepers Association has the following Executive:

 - Ms Ronnie Voigt is the Coordinator of the Association’s training courses, both the annual Beginners training courses and the Intermediate and Advanced courses.

-- Ms Lori Lakos and Debra Quartararo are the Coordinators of the Association’s presence at various Shows in southern Tasmania
+- Ms Lori Lakos is the Coordinator of the Association’s presence at various Shows in southern Tasmania

 - Chairman of the Hive Site Allocation Committee: Ross Gordon